Herring Cove Provincial Park Reserve

 Monumental Views

-The coastal views here are as good as anywhere in the province.
+George Brown Memorial Herring Cove Coastal views here are as picturesque as anywhere in the province.
 It is a typical “coastal barren” landscape, similar to Peggy’s Cove or Duncan’s Cove.
 During warmer months, it’s anything but barren as lush greens and colourful wildflowers lay claim to every inch of rocky soil.
-With its all-encompassing scenery, wave watching atop these elevated bluffs as shipping traffic comes and goes from Halifax Harbour makes for a zen experience.
+With its all-encompassing scenery, wave-watching atop these elevated bluffs as shipping traffic comes and goes from Halifax Harbour makes for a zen experience.
+You’re sure to make plenty of stops to take in the photo-friendly views, so don’t let the trail’s short length fool you when you’re budgeting your time.
+It’s a place you can spend many hours just sitting and enjoying the views.

 The crescendo of the hike is the high point near the end of the trail.
 This spot has 2 piles of boulders that are out of place even amongst the rocky coastline.
 A man-made creation, these boulders are what’s left of a monument to Herring Cove local George Brown.
 An Olympian and a member of Nova Scotia’s Sports Hall of Fame, Brown became a World Champion oarsman in 1874.